Office 365 Single Sign-On¶

 /signup/office365/complete.
 An example below is:

 Once the App Registration has been created, you can configure it further.
-The standard Azure AD documentation is here for reference.
+See the standard Azure AD documentation for reference.

 Step 2: Generate a new client secret in Azure Portal¶